barcovanrhijn/barcovanrhijn.github.io/_posts/2017-09-07-Bitbucket.md

 I've recently enjoyed the Atomic design way of thinking.
 I've got a seperate post on this.
 It's really broadened my thinking in terms of how I plan out design.
 Some of the smaller projects like themes for Wordpress sites of small Businesses don't really have the budget to invest in design systems.
 I think as time goes on more businesses will start to think this way.
 But right now Small business is stuck in the design, neglect, abandon and redesign cycle.
 This really alienates end users who really resent having to re-learn how to use a site they love.

 We've taken quite some time going over Wordpress themes and setup for Webdesign.
 Also moved my Development environment over to Ubuntu from Windows7 after dabbling in Windows8 then 8.1 then 10.

-So far so good.
+After careful consideration I actually enjoy using Bitbucket it's got more functionality and is more intergrated with Atlassian's Development toolset.
+It's been fairly easy to onboard an Intern.
+All it took was writing some walkthroughs and links to relevant docs and we're all set.

+Will be relooking Github again in the future.